urosevic/youtube-channel/readme.txt

 Please note, we cannot guarantee an ETA to implement the requested feature.

 If you are in a hurry, please find a developer to do it for you or [request a quote from us](https://urosevic.net/wordpress/contact/?subject=YouTube%20Channel).

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the My YouTube Channel plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/youtube-channel).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==